aditya-15-stack/task-2/README.md

 # task-2
-README - Revenue Insight Dashboard for Hospitality Analytics This project is a Power BI dashboard that provides revenue insights for hotels.
+Revenue Insight Dashboard for Hospitality Analytics This project is a Power BI dashboard that provides revenue insights for hotels.
 It helps hotel managers make better decisions using data on bookings, revenue, guest behavior, and room types.

 <br>